truecoach/ember-fit-form/README.md

 }
 ```

-In the case that your forms use mixed Models throughout your application, you can overwrite the `adapter` at the component level.
+In the case that your forms use various Models throughout the application, you can overwrite the `adapter` at the component level.

 ``` hbs
 {{#fit-form model adapter="ember-model"}}